Female U.S. service member alleges sex assault by Navy SEAL in Iraq

 WASHINGTON — A female U.S. service member alleges that she was sexually assaulted by a Navy SEAL in Iraq, according to two U.S. military officials.

-The accused SEAL is a member of a SEAL Team 7 platoon, said the officials, and the alleged assault is now under investigation.
-Earlier this week the platoon was sent back to San Diego from Iraq ahead of schedule.
+The accused SEAL is a member of a SEAL Team 7 platoon, the officials said, and the alleged assault is now under investigation.
+Earlier this week, the platoon was sent back to San Diego from Iraq ahead of schedule.

 The assault allegedly occurred during a party on the long July 4 weekend that included alcohol, which is prohibited.
-When questioned, said the officials, SEALs who were at the party declined to say anything about the alleged incident.
+When questioned, according to the officials, SEALs who were at the party declined to say anything about the alleged incident.

 Navy SEAL Edward Gallagher acquitted of murder in ISIS detainee caseJuly 3, 201901:53